Physics Lab: General Information

 3. For graphs, you should use a computer with a standard spreadsheet.
 Each graph-axis must have a label and appropriate units.
 Represent data points with clearly visible symbols (circles, squares, triangles, etc.).
 Do not connect data points in zigzag lines.
 Choose the "scatter" style (with discrete symbols) for your plots.
 If a certain data point falls far away from the general trend of the graphs it is likely that there is a problem with the measurement(s) for this point.
 In a best fit to the data, do NOT include such a point.
 If you are not sure, ask your instructor.

 4. The lab is due at the next week's lab session.
 Normally, your graded quiz and Lab Report will be given back to you during the next lab meeting one week after you submit this report.

 5. Late labs are accepted UP TO ONE WEEK.
-You will lose 5% per (business) day.
+You will lose 10% first day and 5% per (business) day afterwards.

 6. Absence from a lab: You are expected to attend all lab sessions at the assigned times.
 Students missing a lab due to sickness or major emergency must provide the appropriate documents for a written excuse (see Excused Absence Form).
 If you are participating in a sports event, a similar excuse must be provided.

 7. You are excused from one lab experiment.